-log (Believed Percentile Salary) - log (True Percentile Salary)
+$\log$ (Believed Percentile Salary) - $\log$ (True Percentile Salary)

 Panel (a) shows the results for the 25th percentile.
 79.3% of students underestimate the 25th percentile, with an average underestimation of 23.6%.
 Panel (b) shows results for the average.
-Since UC Berkeley does not have true salary data by average but only by median, we calculate: $\log(\text{Believed Average})$ - $\log(\text{True Median})$ , thus making the assumption that the average and median are comparable.
+Since UC Berkeley does not have true salary data by average but only by median, we calculate: log(Believed Average) - log(True Median), thus making the assumption that the average and median are comparable.
 A bit over half (55.9%) of the students "underestimate," with the average student underestimating by 1.5%.
 Panel (c) shows results for the 75th percentile.
 61.8% of students overestimate the 75th percentile, with the average student overestimating by 17.3%.
 Panel (d) shows the results for the interquartile range, calculated as the 75th percentile - the 25th percentile.
-We find that 90% of students overestimate the interquartile range, with the average student overestimating the interquartile range by 153%.
+We find that 90% of students overestimate the interquartile range by 153%.
 Across students, there is large variation in error and direction of error.
-Students underestimate the 25th percentile and median by as much as -100% and overestimate by as much as +200%, while underestimating the 75th percentile by as much as -100% and overestimating by as much as +400%.
+Students underestimate the 25th percentile and median by as much as -100% and overestimate by as much as +400%.
 Range estimations are incorrect by as much as -100% to +1500%.